philterd/phinder-pii-opensearch-plugin/README.md

     }' | jq
 ```

-Next, do a search providing a filter policy:
+Next, do a search providing a filter policy and specifying which field you want to redact.
+In this example,
+we are going to redact email addresses that appear in the `description` field:

 ```
 curl -s http://localhost:9200/sample_index/_search -H "Content-Type: application/json" -d'